php-etl/documentation/content/connectivity/akeneo/plugin.en.md

 ### Using the enterprise version

-The `enterprise` option allows you to use the enterprise version.
-By default, it's set to false.
+The `enterprise` option allows you to use the enterprise features in Akeneo and uses the Enterprise client accordingly.
+By default, it's set to `false`.

 ```yaml
 akeneo: